Insurance Guide

 A little prep goes a long way.
 Before you compare policies, have these answers ready:

 • Replacement cost of the building.
-Insurance pays based on rebuild cost, not market value — and the two have diverged sharply as California construction costs have risen.
+Insurance pays based on rebuild cost, not market value, and the two have diverged as California construction costs have risen.

 • Roof age and documentation.
 Roof age and condition are top drivers of declinations and surcharges.
 Many insurance providers now use aerial imagery to verify roof condition.

 • Protective systems in place.
-Functional, documented sprinklers, central station alarms, and hardwired smoke detection drive meaningful premium credits.
+Functional, documented sprinklers, central station alarms, and hardwired smoke detection may drive actual premium credits.

 • Tenant mix and occupancy.
-Long-term residential, student, short-term, rent-assisted, and mixed-use carry different underwriting treatment — and some carriers won't write certain occupancies at all.
+Long-term residential, student, short-term, and mixed-use occupancies each carry different underwriting treatment, and some carriers won’t write certain occupancies at all.

 • Lender requirements.
 Limits, deductible caps, and additional insured language vary by lender.